 Bay News 9 viewers know that news is just as important on the weekends as it is Monday through Friday.
-That's why they trust anchor Rick Elmhorst for a complete summary of all the day's top stories every weekend night on The 7:00 News.
+That's why they trust anchor Rick Elmhorst for a complete summary of all the day's top stories on "Your Evening News" starting at 5 p.m.

 Rick, who has called Polk County home since he was a teenager, is one of two reporters based in Bay News 9's Polk County newsroom.
 Though he took over the weekend evening anchor chair in February of 2005, Rick continues to bring viewers news out of Polk County during the week.